ahmed-al-balochi/LibreGaming/README.md

 # Usage:
 * Note: you can also run this script using ```libregaming``` command if you don't like ```LibreGaming```.
 Both can be used, so choose what you prefer.
-* To install all the Gaming packages enter this command:
-* To only install all the Gaming packages mentioned in the packages section enter this command:
+* To install all the Gaming packages mentioned in the packages section enter this command:
 ```
 LibreGaming -g
 ```